| AE6AC

 Figure 1,

 Moxgen program view showing calculated segment lengths.
+Not wanting

 to miss cut my wire lengths; I converted the decimal dimensions